 This is an introduction to basic ecological principles and in-depth study of how they apply in all major biomes and ecosystems of the earth.
 Includes terrestrial and water environments.
 (Previously known as BIO 120 and NAT 120)

-BIOS 1204 CONCEPTS OF ECOLOGY LABORATORY (1) Formerly NAT 121 methodology.
-(Previously known as BIO 121) Pre- or co-requisite: BIOS 1200
+BIOS 1204 CONCEPTS OF ECOLOGY LABORATORY (1)

+Laboratory component of BIOS 1200.
+Emphasis will be on field techniques and sampling methodology.
+(Previously known as BIO 121 and NAT 121) Pre- or co-requisite: BIOS 1200